 Supply list for painting a dresser:

-I picked up some black spray paint.
-I’ve used this before, and it’s awesome!
+I’ve used this paint before, and it’s awesome!

 This paint is easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.